 If you are used to the mission mindset of the military, make your transition a mission.
 Determine where you want to be in 3 months, 6 months, a year; and map out the steps you need to take to get there.
 A significant amount of your transition planning should be spent thinking through what you want to be and do as a civilian.
 With your goals in mind, assess your weaknesses and skill gaps, and develop a viable plan to shore them up through additional education and/or training.

 A key to getting the job is fitting in -- not only do you have to demonstrate the right skills, but you also need to adopt the right body language and speech.
 Here are a few examples:

 3. Find military-friendly employers

 Several employers appreciate the qualities ex-military personnel bring to a civilian job.
 Furthermore, you’re likely to find co-workers who formerly served in the military.
 They can mentor you as you ease into a new working environment.
-For example, P&G has a networking group called “Blue and Grey” where ex-military employees help one another.
-Home Depot, General Electric, and Proctor and Gamble actively recruit former military officers.
+For example: Proctor and Gamble, Wal Mart, Home Depot, and General Electric actively recruit Veterans and many employers have employee groups where ex-military employees help one another.
 For more military-friendly employers who are currently hiring, visit Military.com’s Career Center.